fidian/presentations/welcome-to-scouts-bsa/index.md

 Notes:

-YMCA had camps at the turn of the century.
-Also, there were the Tribe of Woodland Indians boys organization from Ernest Thompson Seton and the Sons of Daniel Boone from Daniel Carter Beard.
+Turn of century had YMCA had camps, the Tribe of Woodland Indians boys' organization from Ernest Thompson Seton, and the Sons of Daniel Boone from Daniel Carter Beard.
+They were brought together by William Boyce, who was inspired by an unknown Scout in London.
+Boyce combined these into the BSA.

-William Boyce was inspired by an unknown Scout in London, so he came back to the USA and talked with the other leaders to combine forces and make the Boy Scouts of America.

 ----